habi/acinar-analysis-manuscript/manuscript.md

 The latter was somehow surprising because in rats the total lung volume increases by roughly a factor of 10 during alveolarization [@doi:10.1152/japplphysiol.01355.2013].
 Therefore, the mean volume of the acini has to increase by approximately the same factor.

-However, besides the global numbers little is known about the range of the volume of individual acini throughout lung development.
 The acinar architecture is important for ventilation, airflow [@doi:10.1038/srep14071; @doi:10.1371/journal.pcbi.1007079; @doi:10.1115/1.4027328] and particle deposition [@doi:10.1073/pnas.1119339109; @doi:10/gd289q; @doi:10.1152/japplphysiol.01355.2013].
-However, due to the lack of measured data, simulations are based on relatively simple acinar models.
-The question of how well these models represent lung physiology remains open until the necessary data and physiologically correct models are available.
-To contribute to the validation of the computational fluid dynamics simulations, we extracted individual acini and determined their volume and their number of alveoli throughout rat lung development.

 ### Acinus detection and delineation